alexgarbarev/AGDragView/README.md

 AGDragView
 ==========

-UIView with ability to fullscreen expand by scroll gesture
+UIView with ability maximize by 'pull' gesture

+Look at "AGDragViewExample" demo project to see how it works